 Grooving images for the soundtrack of Kevin Costner’s un-released but bootlegged masterpiece “Makes-Love-to-Manifesto”.

 She’d have us in stitches – of joy, of laughter, of liberation.

 And cauterised despair!

-After we’d painted the town red and overturned vehicles and faced down the batons, riot shields and surged as one in a duel with sparking hooves on the tarmac surrounding Trafalgar Square.
+But only fully realised after we’d taken up the baton in the round, painted the town red and overturned vehicles and faced down the riot shields and surged as one in a duel with sparking hooves on the tarmac surrounding Trafalgar Square.

-And broke open the department stores and the fire hydrants – the underground network of waters unrepressing themselves; all by themselves, spontaneously.
+And broken open the department stores and the fire hydrants – the underground networks and circuits of waters unrepressing themselves; all by themselves, spontaneously.

-But presumably the builder—-someone who laboured hard and probably with little time or inclination for intimacy with texts—would also never neurotically perceive mixed messages, ruminate over gender, pussyfoot around, dick around, and not hear and not give the Dubliner what it was she (misguidedly) wanted for fear of giving offence.
+But presumably the builder—-someone who laboured hard and probably with little time or inclination for intimacy with words—would also never neurotically perceive mixed messages, ruminate over gender, pussyfoot around, dick around, and not hear or see and not give the Dubliner what it was she (misguidedly) wanted for fear of giving offence.